ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

       cmake -DCMAKE_BUILD_TYPE=$BUILD_TYPE -DROCR_LIB_DIR=$ROCR_LIB_DIR -
       DROCR_INC_DIR=$ROCR_INC_DIR ..

-The following sections show how users can use the test to get performance data for various scenarios:
+The following sections show how users can use the test to get performance data for various scenarios.

 ..
 Note::

 The test will filter out certain operations that are either considered not supported or don't make sense.
-These include the following:
+These include:

 * No copy requests when both Src and Dst devices are CPU.
 * No copy requests when both Src and Dst devices are Same GPU device and the request is either a partial or a full bidirectional copy operation.